10 Best Things to Do in Tulum, Mexico

 Are you looking for free things to do in Tulum?
-One of the free programs in Tulum is to visit the famous Instagrammable places.
+One of the free programs is to visit the famous Instagrammable places.

 Tulum is a unique destination where you can enjoy luxury hotels, tropical beaches, charming restaurants, and a creative mix of modern art.

-The most popular places are located on Tulum beach road.
-Tulum is the most iconic destination in Mexico, where you will always find something new photo spot.
+The most popular places are located on Tulum Beach Road.
+It is the most iconic destination in Mexico, where you will always find something new photo spot.

 Download Google Maps on your phone and mark the places you want to visit.
-Using offline mode is necessary because cell service and WiFi at Tulum beach road can be limited.
+Using offline mode is necessary because cell service and WIFI can be limited at the Beach Road.

 Keep reading → Best Places to Visit in Tulum

 3. Chill Out on Tropical Beaches